mvolkmann/blog/src/swift/SwiftUI.md

    to the outermost view returned by the `body` function.

-The `task` view modifier takes a closure that is run in an asynchronous content and so can use the `await` keyword.
+The `task` view modifier takes a closure that is run in an asynchronous content and the code inside it can use the `await` keyword.
 If the user navigates away from the view before the code is run, certain asynchronous tasks such as network requests are automatically cancelled.

+To rerun the code in a `task` closure every time the value of an observable property such as a `@State` variable changes, include the `id` argument.

+By default the task is run at the highest priority.
+To give it a lower priority, include the `priority` argument.

 The `onAppear` view modifier also takes a closure, but its code can only use the `await` keyword if it is wrapped in a `Task`.